sameemcodes/tiger-sightings-service/Readme.md

 ### Authentication:
 - Token-based JWT authentication is implemented.
-- Tokens are set as cookies and are valid for 10 seconds.
+- Tokens are set as cookies and are valid for CookieExpiryTime seconds.
 - Applied to create endpoints and user APIs (delete, find by user ID).

 ### Image Resizing: